 At the intersection with Great George Street and Jardine’s Bazaar, Yee Woo Street is Causeway Bay's navigational center.
 This is Hong Kong's busiest intersection, and as the traffic lights turn green you can watch a mass of humanity sweep across the road.

 Spread out over thirteen floors, this is Hong Kong’s biggest department store and a local institution.
 The Japanese retailer is at the pricier end of the market, but that doesn’t mean you won’t be able to dig out a bargain.
 They sell everything from shoes and handbags to electrical appliances.
 Look out for regular sales periods during festivals like Chinese New Year.

-The area’s main shopping mall, and one of the biggest in Hong Kong, is Times Square.
+Times Square is the area’s main shopping mall and one of the biggest in Hong Kong.
 Boasting 16 floors and 230 shops, the mall holds a useful mix of mid-priced local and international brands.
 It also has some excellent food options on its upper floors and a cinema attached.